Solo (Australian soft drink): Masculinity in marketing

 Positioned as a highly masculine drink, Solo adopts masculine marketing techniques and targets a male audience in their brand image, advertising campaigns and television commercials.
 This marketing strategy incorporates techniques such as portraying men through "bravery, adventurousness, being able to think rationally, being strong and effective".

 Historically, Solo's advertising techniques have been focused on the traditional and stereotypical aspects of masculinity in their marketing campaigns.
 The macho nature of the Solo Man is evident in the character partaking in extreme sports in order to ‘earn’ the drink.
 The portrayal of Solo Man follows common techniques used in gender advertisements.
 These techniques include men being alert and conscious of surroundings, standing upright, gripping things tightly with their hands, eyes open and looking around, controlled bodies, being serious and being physically active.
 Since being launched, Solo has progressed this masculine advertising through different extreme sporting adventures.

 Solo's marketing campaign predominantly focuses on the male demographic in Australia.
 The reasoning for this can be attributed to the fact that in Australia in the 2017–2018 period, men were two times more likely to have a soft drink per day compared to women.

-Since 2018, Solo's “thirst worthy effort” campaign produced by TBWA advertising agency reconsiders the initial idea of what it meant to be a Solo Man.
-Breaking from tradition, the advertising adapts to society's changing cultural perception of gender norms and redefines the Solo Man to partake in more domestic and household activities, such as constructing furniture and making costumes for a school play.
+Since 2018, Solo's “thirst worthy effort” campaign produced by TBWA adapted the activities of Solo Man.
+The advertising redefines the Solo Man to partake in more domestic and household activities, such as constructing furniture and making costumes for a school play.